 So I was wondering if there was Costocondritis sufferers here and if they had found anything that was particular usefull, and if any had actualy managed to heal this condition up?

 I have been fighting with this problem now for about 6 years.
 It started off as a extremely tight chest and very difficult trouble breathing after a bout of extreme stress for a number of months.
 I was checked out at the hospital and sent home with anti-anxiety med.
 Just short of a total meltdown, I spent 6 days laying on a cousins couch 24 hours a day eating those meds and all the herbal muscle relaxers I could find on top of it.

 The tight chested feeling never went completely away and progressed over the years to dull ache, then sharp pains, and then finaly full blown costo involving all the joints at the sternum, the ribs and the back area where the ribs connect.
-This level I have had for about
+This level I have had for about 2 years now.

 Not knowing what I actualy had, I didn't really start to throw allot of treatment at it until the last year.
 The first thing I did was buy a inverter to try to fix the back.
 I used this thing, completely turning myself upside down and hanging for a couple of minutes a day.
 Anything over a couple of minutes and I would get serious back pain going on my erector muscles.
 Which I thought was strange, since your supposed to be able to build up to hanging in these things for 10 to 15 minutes with no problem.
 No matter how long I did this, I could not get past a couple of minutes.
 If I did it everyday, in a few days I no longer had any sternum pain, but the ribs were killing me so bad I could barely stand to lay down on a memory foam mattress.
 I thought this was interesting as it seemed I had my choice.
 I could either have no sternum pain or restricted breathing, and lots of rib pain, or a minor amount of rib pain and lots of sternum pain, tightness, breathing issues.
 My conclusion was that the invertor was straightening my spine and posture and stretching the rib muscles, thereby taking the load off the sternum, but overstretching the rib and back muscles in the process, probably due to the Fibro.
 Since then, I have tried to get a balance going where I get the most benefit on chest relief without causing a load of back and rib pain.
 Every other day inverting seems to be the best I can manage.